build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Connect' button within the EC2 instances view](images/ec2_instances_connect.png)

 3. On the page `Connect to instance`, ensure to select `Session Manager` and click the `Connect button`.
-This opens a new tab with a EC2 terminal.
+This opens a new tab with an EC2 terminal.

 4. In the terminal window execute the following command to change to `ec2-user`: